-I started doing photo inventories of cemeteries in St. Lawrence county NY in 1999 and have close to 200 cemeteries inventoried on my home page (see link below).
+I started doing photo inventories of cemeteries in St. Lawrence county NY in 1999 and have close to 200 cemeteries inventoried on my home page (see link above).
 I copied the inventories to find-a-grave and am uploading the photos here.
-If you find a photo on my website that you would like uploaded here, please send me an email or leave me a message and I'll be happy to add them.
+If you find a photo on my website that you would like uploaded here, please send me an email or leave me a message if you would like me to add them.

 Let me know if you would like to take-over management of any listings I manage for your family/friends.
 I generally honor such requests, but please realize that edits can be made by using the edit tab on the memorial without any need for transfer of management and its much quicker for everyone